 For the beginner, most any tripod will do.
 But the lighter the tripod, the more likely you are to take it with you.
 American nature photographers tend to carry heavy tripods, but that is only because they all have a car as an extension of their body.
 In India, where you have to walk everywhere, you need a light tripod.
 I find the cheap light ones made by Slik are quite adequate.

-The best photo oppurtunities present themselves, only during certain times of the year, at any given place.
-So be ready to travel, to catch every place, at its most oppurtune time.
+The best photo opportunities present themselves only during certain times of the year, at any given place.
+So be ready to travel, to catch every place, at its most opportune time.
 The Valley of Flowers is the place to go to in August and September, Bharatpur in winter and Kanha just before the rains.
-Although you might want to go to the same place again, in a different season, to build a more representative portfolio, make sure your first visit falls within the best time to visit.

 Like cooking, if you can't remember the recipe you used the one time you got it right, you'll never learn enough to do it again.
 Try to note film type, location, time of day, lens used, aperture and shutter speed.
 Try making a standard form that you can fill out as soon as you take the photograph.